Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 What is the best time to visit Seville?

-March–April for Semana Santa (Holy Week) and Feria de Abril — extraordinary cultural spectacles but booked out years ahead.
-October–November is the practical optimal: 22–26°C, no crowds, lower prices, and the city returns to its authentic pace.
-Avoid July–August unless you’re genuinely heat-adapted — 38–42°C for weeks is not a holiday enhancement.
+March–April is ideal for Semana Santa (Holy Week) and Feria de Abril — these are extraordinary cultural spectacles, but expect things to be booked out years ahead.
+October–November is the practical sweet spot: 22–26°C, no huge crowds, lower prices, and the city settles back into its authentic pace.
+Avoid July–August unless you’re genuinely heat-adapted — 38–42°C for weeks on end isn’t exactly a holiday enhancement, in my opinion.

 How many days do you need in Seville?

-Three days covers the main sights comfortably.
-Five days allows you to explore neighborhoods like Triana at leisure and add a day trip to Córdoba or Cádiz.
-Seven days with Seville as a base gives you access to the wider Andalusia circuit (Granada, Ronda, Cádiz, Jerez).
+Three days lets you comfortably cover the main sights.
+Five days gives you the luxury of exploring neighborhoods like Triana at leisure and even adding a day trip to CĂłrdoba or Cádiz.
+If you’ve got seven days and use Seville as a base, you can really dive into the wider Andalusia circuit, hitting places like Granada, Ronda, Cádiz, and Jerez.

 Is Seville safe for tourists?

-Generally very safe.
-Pickpocketing exists in tourist areas (particularly around the Cathedral and Alcázar) — use a crossbody bag and don’t leave phones on café tables.
+Generally, it’s very safe.
+Pickpocketing does happen in tourist areas (especially around the Cathedral and Alcázar), so use a crossbody bag and don’t leave your phone unattended on cafĂ© tables.
 Violent crime targeting tourists is extremely rare.
-The Triana neighborhood, which some older guides describe as rough, is completely fine for tourists in 2026.
+And for what it’s worth, the Triana neighborhood, which some older guides might describe as rough, is completely fine for tourists in 2026.

 What Spanish should I know before visiting Seville?